JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Sharing_God_the_Sublime_Consciousness_of_Knowing_God.md

 What a strange dilemma we find ourselves in most of the time: We strive for higher values and yearn for a glimpse of spiritual realities while battling most of the time with our lower, animal-origin natures.
 However, we can take solace in the passage in _The Urantia Book_, that deals with this great human paradox.

 > _Many of the temporal troubles of mortal man grow out of his twofold relation to the cosmos.
 Man is a part of nature—he exists in nature—and yet he is able to transcend nature.
 Man is finite, but he is indwelt by a spark of infinity.
-Such a dual situation not only provides the potential for evil but also engenders many social and moral situations fraught with much uncertainty and not a little anxiety._ [[UB 111:6.1](/en/The_Urantia_Book/111#p6_1)]
+Such a dual situation not only provides the potential for evil but also engenders many social and moral situations fraught with much uncertainty and not a little anxiety._ <a id="a156_408"></a>[[UB 111:6.1](/en/The_Urantia_Book/111#p6_1)]

 _Fraught with much uncertainty and not a little anxiety_—I can relate to that.
 So, given the difficulties we struggle with each day, given our imperfect, lowly evolved state, how do we share our awareness of God with others and turn our inner lives inside out?